What It Means to Scale Yourself

 Your startup will help you do this.
 It will require you to.

 The goal of mental health is stability.
-In my grad school textbooks, it was “everyday functioning.”
+In my grad school textbooks, I learned about how psychotherapy can help clients achieve "everyday functioning."

 The goal of scaling yourself is transformation.